We are here to help.

 Somi Monju, LMSW

 Somi Monju graduated with her Bachelors in 2022 and Masters in 2024 both through the school of social work at New Mexico State University and she holds a social work license in the state of New Mexico.
-Somi has worked in the field since 2017 working with foster and adoptive children and families general in various roles including case management and advocacy.
-She believes that connection and relationships provide healing, and that the therapeutic relationship is a collaboration.
-Somi is getting certified in Cognitive Processing Therapy, Motivational Interviewing and has a strong understanding of attachment.
+Somi has worked in the field since 2017 working with foster and adoptive children and families generally in various roles including case management and advocacy.
+She believes that connection, relationships, and community provide healing, and that the therapeutic relationship is a collaboration.
+Somi is a TBRI practitioner and is certified in Cognitive Processing Therapy and utilizes play with children.
+She is being trained in Trauma Focused Cognitive Behavioral Therapy, EMDR, and Infant Mental Health Child Parent Psychotherapy.
 Somi is excited to continue learning more interventions and modalities that will make her more well-rounded.

 Somi grew up in a multicultural home with siblings with neurodiversity, disabilities, and different racial backgrounds which provided a more well rounded lens into different experiences.
-More professionally, Somi has experience in working with people with disabilities, different identities, cultures, and trauma backgrounds.
-She currently works part time as a Behavior Consultant for individuals with developmental and intellectual disabilities.
+More professionally, Somi has experience in working with people with disabilities, different identities, cultures, and trauma backgrounds in a variety of settings and continues to bring the values and knowledge from other experiences into her work.

 RoseAnn Porquis, LMSW